Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-To be diagnosed with clinical depression, you must meet the symptom criteria for major depressive disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.
-This manual is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
+To diagnose clinical depression, many doctors use the symptom criteria for major depressive disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

-Your symptoms must be severe enough to cause noticeable problems in relationships with others or in day-to-day activities, such as work, school or social activities.
-Symptoms may be based on your own feelings or on the observations of someone else.
+Symptoms are usually severe enough to cause noticeable problems in relationships with others or in day-to-day activities, such as work, school or social activities.

 Clinical depression can affect people of any age, including children.
 However, clinical depression symptoms, even if severe, usually improve with psychological counseling, antidepressant medications or a combination of the two.